 Stage 3: Establishing the Need for Different Types of Housing

-The new assessment (expected late summer 2022) will update the current Strategic Housing Market Assessment in 2016 and Addendum in 2017.
-This originally identified the housing need as being between 3,750 and 4,000 homes per annum between 2014 and 2037 (the new assessment will extend this period up to 2040).
+The new assessment updates the Strategic Housing Market Assessment in 2016 and Addendum in 2017.
+This originally identified the housing need as being between 3,750 and 4,000 homes per annum between 2014 and 2037 (the new assessment extends this period up to 2040).
 Using the new Standard Method of calculating housing (introduced December 2020), the current assessment suggests a minimum of 4,691 per annum will be required with the inclusion of Brentwood in the housing market area.

 Quarterly Housing Market Trend reports also monitor the latest house prices, rent and other market indicators based on Hometrack’s online Housing Intelligence System.
 They look at national trends and lower quartile house prices across South Essex by local authority area.
 The reports act as a supplement to the above South Essex SHMA and new South Essex Housing Needs Assessment (SEHNA).